11 Ways You Could Be Cleaning Your Kitchen Wrong

 You never clean the inside dishwasher door

 Cue the ick factor: According to a 2011 study of 189 household dishwashers, more than 60 percent contained some kind of fungi on the rubber seal around the appliance door and more than half harbored black yeast.
 While the odds of your getting sick from these microbes are slim, it’s still a good idea to give your dishwasher a thorough cleaning.
 Use a regular spray cleaner and a small brush to get into the grooves of the rubber.
 To sanitize your entire dishwasher, layer of coating of 1 part white vinegar and 1 part water from a spray bottle on the inside walls and rungs in the machine.
 Run the machine on empty (don’t put any detergent in) on the hottest wash cycle to rinse and freshen the whole washer.
-Here are 17 more dirty spots you never think to clean.

 You clean your floors first